 Lever harps range in sizes from tiny harps that you can hold in your lap or wear on a strap to harps that are taller than a person.
 We make a range of sizes in the middle - between 26 and 36 strings.
 At 39" tall, a 26-string harp can sit on the floor and be a child's harp, or it can be raised up on legs to a good height for an adult.
 A 36-string harp at 54" tall has a fuller sound and more notes in the bass range, but is also more expensive and heavier to lift.
 It is just as easy for a beginner to learn on our large harps as it is on the small ones.

-The harps we make range in price from under $800 up to about $6,500.
+The lever harps we make range in price from about $1000 up to about $7000, while pedal harps (which we do not make) tend to be upwards of $10,000.
 Harps are in a slightly different price category than many other instruments because of their complexity.
 The cost of the hardware alone (the levers and so on) is a major portion of a harp's price, and building one requires a lot of specialized hardware!
 Because of this, it is difficult to find a cheap harp that isn't cutting corners somewhere.
 While you might be able to find a perfectly good student guitar for a few hundred dollars, a similarly-priced harp may have tonal, functional or structural issues that make it frustrating to play.
 It is no fun to deal with strings that won't stay in tune or sharping levers that don't work well.
 Harp playing should be fun, even when you're just starting out!

-The Ravenna 26 starts at just $745 for the harp and tuning wrench, which are the essentials you need to get started playing.
-We wanted to make harp playing as accessible as possible for someone on a budget, so everything else can be added later on, even the sharping levers!
-With a partial set of levers (shown below), the price is $895.
+The Ravenna 26 is our lowest-priced harp, with a range of prices depending on how many sharping levers it has.
+At the basic level, you can get just the harp and a tuning wrench, which is all you really need to get started playing.
+We wanted to make harp as accessible as possible for someone on a budget, so everything else can be added later on, even the sharping levers!

 Yes, but before you buy one, it is a good idea to ask around, read reviews, and even play one in person if you can.
 You'll want to make sure that you like the sound, that the construction is well-executed, and that the tuning pins and sharping levers are of good quality and are properly installed and adjusted.
 If it's difficult to tune or if the levers don't function properly, for example, these could be signs of future headaches.